dappforce/dappforce-subsocial-starter/README.md

 By default it will start two containers: IPFS Cluster and IPFS Node (gateway).

-​We use `--only-ipfs` to run IPFS only:
+We use `--only-ipfs` to run IPFS only:

 ```
 ./start.sh --only-ipfs --offchain-url <Offchain URL>